bitbank2/zlib_turbo/README.md

 A library for decompressing deflated and gzip'd data.<br>

 <b>Why did you write it?</b><br>
 I've been writing imaging codecs for many years and I like to write 100% of the code for control of the design and to optimize performance.
 For PNG images, the compression is based on deflate (zlib).
 The zlib library is somewhat challenging to recreate, so I decided to try to strip it down to the minimum code necessary to decompress the data.
 I also optimized it a bit.
-Part of the performance of the original is lost due to all of the 'streaming' logic that can work with input and output data 1 byte at a time.
-My version requires the complete output buffer to be present, but you can still pass it input data in multiple passes.
+Part of the performance of the original zlib is hurt due to all of the 'streaming' logic that can work with input and output data 1 byte at a time.
+My version requires the complete output buffer to be present.
+The C++ wrapper functions are atomic (all data in -> all data out), but with the C code you can still pass it the input data in multiple passes.
 My code doesn't have any external dependencies and is a single C file of about 700 lines.
-One caveat is that it uses unaligned reads and writes to accelerate the decoding.<br>
+One caveat is that it uses unaligned reads and writes to accelerate the decoding, so the input buffer and output buffer need to be allocated 4-8 bytes larger than needed (32/64-bit systems) to allow for reads/writes past the end.<br>

 Features:<br>
 ---------<br>